🧭

 Step 2 - Copy cardano-hw-cli Install Files to USB

-For this guide we will be downloading cardano-hw-cli_1.12.0-1.deb.
+For this guide we will be downloading cardano-hw-cli_1.16.0-rc.1-1.deb.
 For other distributions than Ubuntu or Debian, download the .tar.gz. extract it and copy cardano-hw-cli somewhere in the PATH (in /usr/local/bin or where cardano-cli is) on your air gapped machine.

 Step 3 - Copy udev rules from Ledger Site to USB